• Home

 The chart gets its name from Matthew Sankey, a captain in the Irish Royal Engineers.
 During the 1890s, he used visual illustration to display the efficiency and purpose of various steam engine components.

 He understood that 100% efficiency in a steam engine was almost impossible.
-This diagram helped the army captain to highlight the areas with significant losses.
+This diagram helped the army captain highlight the areas with significant losses.

 Whenever you have materials or resources entering a process, leverage this chart to display insights into the efficiency of usage.